MithrilJS/mithril.js/docs/route.md

 - Using the querystring.
 A URL using this strategy typically looks like `http://localhost/?/page1`
 - Using the pathname.
 A URL using this strategy typically looks like `http://localhost/page1`

-Using the hash strategy is guaranteed to work in browsers that don't support `history.pushState` (namely, Internet Explorer 9), because it can fall back to using `onhashchange`.
-Use this strategy if you want to support IE9.
+Using the hash strategy is guaranteed to work in browsers that don't support `history.pushState`, because it can fall back to using `onhashchange`.
+Use this strategy if you want to keep the hashes purely local.

-The querystring strategy also technically works in IE9, but it falls back to reloading the page.
-Use this strategy if you want to support anchored links and you are not able to make the server-side necessary to support the pathname strategy.
+The querystring strategy allows server-side detection, but it doesn't appear as a normal path.
+Use this strategy if you want to support and potentially detect anchored links server-side and you are not able to make the changes necessary to support the pathname strategy (like if you're using Apache and can't modify your .htaccess).

-The pathname strategy produces the cleanest looking URLs, but does not work in IE9 *and* requires setting up the server to serve the single page application code from every URL that the application can route to.
-Use this strategy if you want cleaner-looking URLs and do not need to support IE9.
+The pathname strategy produces the cleanest looking URLs, but requires setting up the server to serve the single page application code from every URL that the application can route to.
+Use this strategy if you want cleaner-looking URLs.

 Single page applications that use the hash strategy often use the convention of having an exclamation mark after the hash to indicate that they're using the hash as a routing mechanism and not for the purposes of linking to anchors.
 The `#!` string is known as a *hashbang*.